 Return only your ballot in the Return Envelope.
 If you return more than one person’s ballot in the same envelope, neither will be counted.
 If you have more than one ballot to return (ie: husband and wife), and you have lost one of the envelopes, please call our office immediately so we can assist you.
 Do not put them both in the same envelope because neither will be counted.

 Your completed ballot may be returned by mail OR in person.
 You or an immediate family member (no one else) may bring your voted ballot to the Registrar of Voters Office, Washoe County Admin.
 Complex, (9th and Wells) Bldg A, Rm 135.
 It cannot be faxed or e-mailed.

-REMEMBER: In order to be counted, your ballot must be received at the Registrar of Voters Office by 7:00 pm on Election Day.
+REMEMBER: In order to be counted, your ballot must be post marked no later than Election Day.
 DO NOT take your ballot to a polling place on Election Day.
-It will not be received in time to be counted.
 If you should tear, deface or lose your ballot, call the Registrar of Voters Office at (775) 328-3670 to get a replacement.